whitedigital-eu/api-resource/README.md

 ### What is it?

-ApiResource maker is custom symfony maker to make creation of Api Platform resources, providers and processors easier if used in conjunction with whitedigital-eu/entity-resource-mapper-bundle.
+ApiResource maker is custom symfony maker to make creation of Api Platform resources, providers and processors easier if used together with whitedigital-eu/entity-resource-mapper-bundle.

 ### System Requirements
 PHP 8.1+